08 Sep Gratitude Now | Sept 2021

 Of course, the next morning, I’m back at work, doing what I can to make a difference.

-So here are some entries from my lists.
+So here are the types of entries that appear in my lists.

 These people show compassion, act with kindness, tell the truth, help others, and share smiles.

 Teachers who perform an uncommonly difficult job.
 Imagine having to inspire dozens of children to learn math, science, and language skills.